weaviate/structured-rag/readme.md

 # StructuredRAG: JSON Response Formatting with Large Language Models

+## News 📯

+Weaviate Podcast #119 with Will Kurt and Cameron Pfiffer from dottxt.ai is live on [YouTube](https://www.youtube.com/watch?v=3PdEYG6OusA) and [Spotify](https://spotifycreators-web.app.link/e/b8MEmkkbrSb)

 Our research paper is live on [ArXiv](https://arxiv.org/abs/2408.11061)!

-Our Weaviate Podcast with Zhi Rui Tam, lead author of "Let Me Speak Freely?
+Weaviate Podcast #108 with Zhi Rui Tam, lead author of "Let Me Speak Freely?
 A Study on the Impact of Format Restrictions on Performance of Large Language Models", is live on [YouTube](https://www.youtube.com/watch?v=UsVIX9NJ_a4) and [Spotify](https://spotifyanchor-web.app.link/e/KkmrH99LkOb)!

 Large Language Models have become extremely powerful at Zero-Shot Instruction Following.
 This benchmarker aims to target how well LLMs can follow the instruction of formatting its output in a particular JSON template.
-It is extremely important for processing Generative Feedback Loops that these outputs follow these instructions.
+It is extremely important that these outputs follow these instructions for building reliably LLM systems such as metadata extraction, reasoning, report generation, agents, and more!

 This benchmarker firstly compares `f-String` prompting with the `Follow the Format (FF)` method used in DSPy.